mehulagg/gitlab/doc/administration/geo/replication/configuration.md

    **secondary** site.
 Leave blank to replicate all.
 Read more in [selective synchronization](#selective-synchronization).
 1. Select **Add site** to add the **secondary** site.
-1. SSH into **each Rails, and Sidekiq server on your secondary** site and restart the services:
+1. SSH into **each Rails, and Sidekiq node on your secondary** site and restart the services:

    ```shell
    gitlab-ctl restart